-Filip Carlsson is the project manager at Ambea's communications and marketing department.
+Filip Carlsson is the project manager in Ambea's communications and marketing department.
 In his role, he collaborates a lot with the HR team around employer branding and communication to create the best possible employee experience at Ambea.

-In addition to the intranet, Filip and his colleagues use the communication tools integrated in Ambea For Me - Ambea's customized employee benefits and total rewards platform from Benify.
+In addition to the intranet, Filip and his colleagues use the communication engine integrated in Ambea For Me - Ambea's customized employee benefits and total rewards platform from Benify.
 The communication tools make it possible to send information via e-mail, message, which employees see whenever they log in to the platform, and push notification to each employee’s smartphone.

 Below, Filip Carlsson talks about how Ambea uses the intranet and Benify's platform as complementary channels to ensure no employee misses out on receiving valuable information.

 Effective Internal Communication - The Importance of Using Multiple Channels

-"For us at Ambea, effective communication means that all employees, regardless of education background, where in the country they are located or which part of the organization they work in, should have access to up-to-date information on what’s happening in the company.
-Of course, this is especially important in challenging times like the coronavirus outbreak."
+"For us at Ambea, effective communication means that all employees, regardless of education background, where in the country they are located or which part of the organization they work in, should have access to up-to-date information on what’s happening in the company."

 "The intranet is the primary source for internal communication at Ambea.
 However, many of the company's employees are not based in front of a computer every day and have no work phone or work e-mail address," explains Filip Carlsson:

 "We need more communication channels than the intranet because not everyone can access the content there.
 The advantage of Benify's communication tools is that we can reach our employees via their own mobile phones, in a platform they’re used to using to see their payslips and order benefits."